Upcoming Events

 Team Fred meets every Saturday morning to care for and grow the gardens we all love.
 Join us at 9:00 AM and stay for an hour—or stay the whole morning.
 Every bit of help matters.
 No tools?
 No problem.
 We provide everything you need, including garden tools and gloves.
 Throughout the winter months, our work continues outdoors in the gardens and indoors as well.
 Volunteers may help with seasonal garden maintenance, planting, mulching, and winter prep, as well as light indoor projects.
 Fred Heutte Garden is 100% volunteer-maintained, and we truly can’t do this work without you.
 Whether you’re an experienced gardener or brand new, there’s a role for every skill level.
 Together, we make a difference—one Saturday at a time.

-• April's Once Upon A Garden!
+• July's Once Upon A Garden

 Fred Talk: Gardening Myths Debunked